ibm-cloud-docs/cloud-object-storage/libraries/python.md

 **Cause:** If there are different versions of Python installed on your enviroment, then you might encounter installation failures when you try to install the Aspera SDK.
 This can be caused by a missing DLL files or wrong DLL in path.

 **Solution:** The first step to resolving this issue would be to reinstall the Aspera libraries.
 There might have been a failure during the installation.
 As a result this might have affected the DLL files.
 If that does not resolve the issues, then you will be required to update your version of Python.
-If you are unable to do this, then you can use installation [Intel® Distribution for Python*](https://software.intel.com/en-us/distribution-for-python){:new_window}.
+If you are unable to do this, then you can use installation [Intel® Distribution for Python*](https://software.intel.com/en-us/distribution-for-python){: external}.
 This allows you to install the Aspera SDK without any issues.

 ## Updating metadata
 {: #python-examples-metadata}